 The decentralized procedure permits companies to file identical MA applications for a medicinal product to the competent authorities in various EU Member States simultaneously if such medicinal product has not received marketing approval in any EU Member State before.
 This procedure is available for pharmaceutical products not falling within the mandatory scope of the centralized procedure.
 The competent authority of a single EU Member State, known as the reference EU Member State, is appointed to review the application and provide an assessment report.
 Under this procedure, an applicant submits an application based on identical dossiers and related materials, including a draft summary of product characteristics, and draft labeling and package leaflet, to the reference EU Member State and concerned EU Member States.
-The reference EU Member State must decide whether to approve the assessment report and related materials.
-If an EU Member State cannot approve the assessment report and related materials on the grounds of potential serious risk to public health, the disputed points are subject to a dispute resolution mechanism and may eventually be referred to the EC, whose decision is binding for all EU Member States.
+The reference EU Member State prepares a draft assessment report and drafts of the related materials within 120 days after receipt of a valid application.
+Subsequently each concerned EU Member State must decide whether to approve the assessment report and related materials on the grounds of potential serious risk to public health, the disputed points are subject to a dispute resolution mechanism and may eventually be referred to the EC, whose decision is binding for all EU Member States.